DeVos Art Museum Acquisitions Policy - Northern Michigan University

 Valuation of gifts and bequests remain the donor’s responsibility, including the arrangements for and cost of such appraisals for tax and other purposes.
 Neither NMU nor its staff shall appraise or otherwise value objects for donors or prospective donors.
 The donor’s valuation of the gift is, however, part of its provenance and shall be recorded by NMU.

-The Museum Director will meet with the DeVos Art Museum Permanent Collection Committee and make a recommendation.
+Museum staff (Director and/or Outreach Curator) will meet with the DeVos Art Museum Permanent Collection Committee and make a recommendation.
 Once a decision is reached the donor will be notified within 60 days of the decision.

 If the committee moves to accept the gift, the Museum’s Development Officer from the NMU Foundation and the Director of Facilities will be notified of the intent to accept.
 A Property Donation Form will be drafted and signed by the donor the within 60 days of the decision.
 The Museum Director will send the Property Donation Form through the proper channels to be countersigned (Associate Dean/Director of the School of Art, Dean of the College of Arts and Sciences, Safety Director, Vice President, Board of Trustees).
 The Museum Director will then make arrangements for transport of the object to the Museum; the donor will pay for shipping costs.
 Once received, the Museum Director will assign the object an accession number, affix the number to the object and create a database record of the object as well as a paper‐based object file to contain information related to the object.

 In the case of bequests received in memoriam, the Museum Director, with the executor of the estate, will follow the same procedure as outlined above.